-UPDATE: Per the Cook County Board President’s Executive Order, our office at 69 W. Washington is closed to encourage social distancing and prevent the spread of COVID-19.
-However, many essential functions are still being provided.
+UPDATE: Our office at 69 W. Washington St. is open, but with limited staffing to encourage social distancing and prevent the spread of COVID-19.
+However, services are still being provided.

 REPORTS: To assist businesses during the COVID-19 response, the department is extending the liquid hazardous waste report and applicable fee to July 1 2020.
 You may still submit liquid hazardous waste reports online by clicking here.

 As of 2020, liquid hazardous waste reports and the applicable fee will be submitted through the new electronic permit processing portal.
 Physical checks will no longer be accepted by the department, if checks are mailed to the department they will be returned to sender.
 Accepted payment options are credit card or electronic check.See below for due dates.